mrisrijgd1/task5/README.md

 # Introduction
-This is a task from Google Code-In
+This is a task from Google Code-In.
-Here you leran how to make interactive data visualization
+Here you learn how to make interactive data visualization.

 # Requirements
 - R